cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-package-blueprint.md

 As we've [previously seen](getting-started-write-blueprint.html#overview), a Blueprint can contain multiple files.
 These files can reside under a single directory with subdirectories or an archive.
 While Cloudify's CLI can take care of archiving process for you during the [upload process](getting-started-upload-blueprint.html), you might want to create archives prior to uploading the blueprint so that you can keep them in a fileserver, upload them via Cloudify's Web UI or send them to others.

-In this guide, we will not be creating an archive but rather uploading directly from the blueprint's directory.
+In the Getting Started Step by Step tutorial, we will not be creating an archive but rather uploading directly from the blueprint's directory.
+Outside the context of the

 # Packaging a Blueprint